wp-plugins/skt-nurcaptcha/readme.txt

 == Changelog ==

+= 3.1.3 =
-= 3.1.2 =
+* Fixed: bug in MU that blocked new site registration = 3.1.2 =
 * Fixed: small bug in MU that blocked new user registration from admin panel = 3.1.1 =